 For years, people referred to plants by their common names almost exclusively – only the eggheads and botanists used botanical terms.
 But as plant choices have proliferated and people grow more knowledgeable, botanical names have come into more and more use.
-A hosta is no longer a plantain lily, coral bells has given way to heuchera and astilbe is seldom called false spirea any more.
+A hosta is no longer a plantain lily.
+Coral bells has given way to heuchera.
+And you seldom call an astilbe false spirea any more.

-Still confusion continues to reign over just how botanical names work and what they mean, so here’s a thumbnail sketch to help you sort it out.
+Still confusion continues to reign over just how botanical names work and what they mean.
+Here’s a thumbnail sketch to help you sort it out.

 It helps if you have a little Latin.
-It helps even more if you have some Greek, because sometimes the descriptors come from Greek, but often the descriptive word is similar enough to English to be easily understood.
-For example, giganteum means large, trifolium means three-leaved, or canadensis,means “of Canada”.
+It helps even more if you have some Greek.
+Sometimes the descriptors come from Greek, but often the descriptive word is similar enough to English to understand easily.
+For example, giganteum means large, trifolium means three-leaved, or canadensis, means “of Canada”.

 There is a hierarchy of classifications starting with species, then genus, family, order, class, division and finally plant kingdom.
 There is much more to the system but for our purposes we generally need refer only to species and genus and some of the sub-classifications such as hybrid, variety and cultivar.